jaicab/Paraxify.js/README.md

 - Fix buggy behaviour on +IE9: The scrolling is not smooth.
 - Try debouncing scroll event so it doesn't launch a bizillion times per second.
 - Detect URL image changes and update `diff` accordingly.
+- Clean up and make the code look pretty.
 - Explain how it works on the README.
 - Build a small demo site.

 #Contributing